 - Width is measured at the widest part of the blade from edge to edge.
 The most common widths are 2”, 2 ¼”, 2 ½ “, 2 ¾ “, and 3” although others are available.

 - Outer holes are always round and measured by diameter.
 Use a drill bit to easily determine the diameter.
 If the blade has side holes the replacement must also have side holes in order to secure the blade properly.

 Center holes are measured by diameter and shape.
 The most prevalent center hole is round and measured by diameter.
 A rectangular hole is measured by length and width.
 All others simply match the shape.
 Star center holes will fit on a specific matching spindle.
 Blades with a Bow Tie of H pattern will fit a 5-point, 6-point or triangular spindle.

 What are the different types of lawn mower blade center holes?

-For more information about MowMore or for help measuring or determining replacement blades, please call customer service at 1-800-866-9667 or email firstname.lastname@example.org
+For help measuring or determining replacement blades, please contact the MowMore customer service team at 1-800-866-9667 or email firstname.lastname@example.org